 Studies have shown that getting a regular connection with nature makes for a healthier, more stress-free life.
 We will all live happier lives together if we get out to parks more often.

-Maybe you can get every family in the province an Annual Park Pass?
+Maybe you can get every family in the province a seasonal park pass?
 They are a great deal and can be used at any park, not just Presqu’ile.

 4. Help us protect our Islands of Hope…